OpenEducationAnalytics/OpenEducationAnalytics/modules/Digital_Learning_Apps_and_Platforms/Clever/README.md

 6. Download the [module Power BI template file](https://github.com/cviddenKwantum/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/Clever/powerbi).
 Module test data is already imported into the Power BI.
 See the [module Power BI page](https://github.com/cviddenKwantum/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/Clever/powerbi) page for instructions for switching the Power BI template data source to import from your Synapse workspace data source.

 #### Note:
-The above instructions will setup the Clever OEA module using the [module test data](https://github.com/cviddenKwantum/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/Clever/test_data).
+The above instructions will setup the Clever OEA module using the [module test data](https://github.com/cviddenKwantum/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/Clever/test_data), but the same pipeline can be used for production data.
 See the [module pipeline page](https://github.com/cviddenKwantum/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/Clever/pipeline) for instructions on switching the pipeline data source to production data from the Clever Participation Reports SFTP delivery.

 ## Data Sources